Now these tips aren’t quite as important as the previous, but they still demand some consideration if you want your lawn to look its best.

 - Now spread the piles into the areas of lawn they have been allocated to.
 You can either use a spade to scoop up and fling it or you can use the back of a rake and push and pull it into position.

 - Now you need to brush the dressing into the soil, this has to be done a little more vigorously than above so make sure you use a stiff rake.
-This may be a slow process but this time and care will reward you with a much smoother lawn surface.
+This may be a slow process but the time and effort will reward you with a much smoother lawn surface.

 - The top dressing should be no more than a couple of cm deep so that about 75% of the grass blade is still left showing.